mnopqr1/AoC2023/README.md

 ## Day 15

 I found today to be satisfying; putting things in boxes.
 I woke up so early (5:50am) that I could see the new day "appear", that was exciting.
 May take a nap later.

+## Day 16

+My main idea was that as soon as a beam comes into a node with a direction that has already happened we can stop tracking it.
+I was worried that I would need to be more efficient in part 2.
+You could memoize a beam's trajectory and as soon as you enter the same trajectory, just recall from memory what happened.
+But it turned out that wasn't needed.